andrewmcodes/andrewm.codes/src/_posts/articles/2020-07-21-how-to-inline-svg-files-in-your-bridgetown-site-45ag.md

   https://dev.to/andrewmcodes/how-to-inline-svg-files-in-your-bridgetown-site-45ag
 layout: post
 ---
+{% raw %}

-This is a short tutorial to showcase how you can quickly integrate [{% raw %}`bridgetown-inline-svg`{% endraw %}](https://github.com/andrewmcodes/bridgetown-inline-svg) into your [Bridgetown](https://www.bridgetownrb.com) site to easily inline your SVG assets when you build your site.
+This is a short tutorial to showcase how you can quickly integrate [`bridgetown-inline-svg`](https://github.com/andrewmcodes/bridgetown-inline-svg) into your [Bridgetown](https://www.bridgetownrb.com) site to easily inline your SVG assets when you build your site.

 The code for this tutorial can be found at: [andrewmcodes/bridgetown-inline-svg-starter](https://github.com/andrewmcodes/bridgetown-inline-svg-starter)

-This tutorial is using version {% raw %}`1.1.0`{% endraw %} of {% raw %}`bridgetown-inline-svg`{% endraw %}.
+This tutorial is using version `1.1.0` of `bridgetown-inline-svg`.
 If you are already using this plugin, you may need to upgrade the gem.

 Let's get started!